vives-oop1-2023/questionnaire-estebandesmedt/README.md

 - Question class:
 The question class contains a list of answer, this list contains the text and boolean.
 In question there is also a property Text, this is for the question.
 The default contructor gives an empty string while the constructor adds the question.
 The method Add() adds the answer and boolean as type Answer to the list.
 The Get() method gives the answer on a random index.
 Following that the Randomize() method shuffles all the possible answers.
 Finally the FindCorrectAnswerIndex() method gives the index of the correct answer being usefull for showing the correct answer if the incorect one is given.
+- Playerscore class:
+This contains a name and a score property.
+- ScoreboardCL class:
+Here you can add scores to a list and you'll find another ToString method.
+Finally you will find two methods.
+One will add a player and score to the text file containing all scores and the other will read them out.

 ## Bug fixes
 <ul>
     <li>Score calculation: when getting 12 questions right you'd get an error.
 This would occur because you'd have 0 wrong answer and you devide by the wrong answer --> Fixed by deviding by "Wrong answers + 1"</li>
     <li>Percentage on scoreboard wouldn't show in some cases --> fixed with new formula</li>
     <li>Score not updating when skipping a question ,till answering a new one --> Implemented in Next button as well</li>
+    <li>Fixed the bug where the game crashed when pressing on the screen (one of the answer buttons) before you load the answers (press start) --> Disabled all buttons at the start</li>
 </ul>

 ## Sources